Bavisettisivaavinash/WebCalculator/README.md

 # WebCalculator
-Calculator using Html, Css and Java-Script.
+Calculator using HTML and CSS.